OfirBalassiano/WriteUps/Write4 - ROP Emporium.md

+<![endif]-->

-I will check the sections and their permissions in order to look for places where you may write.
+I will observe the sections and their permissions in order to look for writeable places.

 ![](https://lh4.googleusercontent.com/A0iLlFMOVRjB_1MPftWiALhh_Su-Waj3GIc-kX-nd4knytcKPUvKAuKvhB7uOTBl4dRFkvw9svkFDynROck22LTxUsDhk9gJSbR9zVfkWcuVxmmSq_yIOTpzYd88wq13yB7ANgoe)